-While these are some of the common symptoms of hip dysplasia, an X-ray from your veterinary technician can determine the true cause.
+A dog hip brace helps to relieve canine hip pain and encourage mobility.
+While these are some common symptoms of hip dysplasia, an X-ray from your veterinary technician can determine the true cause.
 The disease is clearly visible on X-rays, as you can see how the thighbone and hip socket deteriorate over time.

 What to Do for a Dog Showing Signs of Hip Dysplasia?

-When it comes to caring for your furry best friend, it’s never too early to take action in preventing painful hip dysplasia.
+When caring for your furry best friend, it’s never too early to take action to prevent painful hip dysplasia.
 There are four important steps you can take to decrease your canine’s chances of suffering from this debilitating disease:

-- Don’t overdo it with exercise: While exercise is great for a growing dog, steering clear of too much exercise will reduce the chances of dysplasia setting in.
-Furthermore, don’t let your pup play on slippery surfaces or jump from excessive heights, as this could cause permanent damage to hips.
+Don’t overdo it with exercise: While exercise is great for a growing dog, steering clear of too much activity will reduce the chances of dysplasia setting in.
+Furthermore, don’t let your pup play on slippery surfaces or jump from excessive heights, as this could cause permanent damage to the hips.

 If your dog is in the higher-risk category of canine breeds, it’s critical that you implement preventative care from a young age.
 Protecting your dog from hip dysplasia is a big responsibility, but the payoff is a happy and healthy pup that grows and thrives along with you.